 Usually, a cheese board will feature both mild and strong flavored cheeses, and it’s recommended that the textures offer variety too, the best cheese boards will offer pungent, mild, firm, and soft or spreadable cheeses to suit everybody’s preference.

-The table below will give you examples of cheeses to include and how to pair your choices for a mouthwatering cheese board!
+The list below will give you examples of cheeses to include and how to pair your choices for a mouthwatering cheese board!

 The traditional drinks served with a cheese board are wines, whisky, or beer varieties.
 For teetotalers, nonalcoholic beer would be a great choice.